 Born in Newfoundland, Adam recently completed his tenure as a member of the Canadian Opera Company Ensemble Studio where he performed many mainstage roles to great critical and audience acclaim.
-Most notably and recently, he has sung Der Steuermann in Der fliegende Holländer at the COC under Music Director Johannes Debus.
+Most notably, he sang Der Steuermann in Christopher Aldenís Der fliegende Holländer at the Canadian Opera Company.

-Mr. Luther's other operatic credits include the roles of Alfred in Die Fledermaus and the Male Chorus in The Rape of Lucretia with the University of Toronto Opera School, Stefano in Filumena in Banff, Tamino in Die Zauberflöte with the Guelph Symphony Orchestra, and the Messenger in Samson et Dalila with Opera Ontario.
+Mr. Lutherís other operatic credits include the roles of Alfred in Die Fledermaus and Male Chorus in The Rape of Lucretia with the University of Toronto Opera School, Stefano in Filumena in Banff, and Tamino in Die Zauberflöte with the Guelph Symphony Orchestra.

-Mr. Luther has been a featured soloist with Sounds of the Festival in Parry Sound, Aldeburgh Connection, Chorus Niagara, Arts and Letters Club of Toronto, and in the annual opera gala with the Toronto Philharmonic.
+Mr. Luther has been a featured soloist with the Newfoundland Symphony Orchestra, Manitoba Chamber Orchestra, Sounds of the Festival in Parry Sound, Aldeburgh Connection, Chorus Niagara, and the Arts and Letters Club of Toronto.
 He received his Bachelor of Music degree from Wilfrid Laurier University, as well as a Diploma in Opera from both Wilfrid Laurier University and the University of Toronto.

 Special kudos go to Canadian tenor Adam Luther as the Steerman for his eloquently beautiful solos.

 L.H.
-Tiffany Hsieh, La Scena Musicale, May 2, 2010 – Steuermann in Der fliegende Holländer at the Canadian Opera Company
+Tiffany Hsieh, La Scena Musicale, review of Der fliegende Holländer at the Canadian Opera Company, 2010